srl-labs/containerlab/docs/manual/vrnetlab.md

 ### Limitations
 * LACP and BPDU packets can not be delivered to/from VM's running inside the containers when launched with containerlab.

+[^1]: see this example lab with a license path provided in the topology definition file